OronaDaniel/CSUCI_Companion/README.md

   </a>
 </p>

 Welcome to the CSUCI Companion, affectionately dubbed ~Dol~phin, a Retrieval-Augmented Generative AI Assistant built to help students at California State University Channel Islands (CSUCI) seamlessly plan their academic journey.
-Leveraging the power of OpenAI's Assistant API and GPT-4.0 turbo, Phin offers tailored course recommendations, optimized scheduling, and a plethora of academic resources, all accessible through a natural language interface.
+Leveraging the power of OpenAI's Assistant API and GPT-4 Turbo, Phin offers tailored course recommendations, optimized scheduling, and a plethora of academic resources, all accessible through a natural language interface.

 ## Features 🐬
 * **Course recommendations** tailored to your major and goals